No description

 COMPACT, SHUTDOWN, MEMORY USAGE, MEMORY STATS, DBSIZE, FLUSHDB, INFO, CONFIG, CLIENT

 Hero Redis includes HNSW-based vector similarity search using the hannoy library.
-Perfect for AI embeddings, semantic search, and RAG applications.

 Quick Start